trickstercache/trickster/docs/paths.md

             path = '/' # each path must be unique for the origin methods = [ 'GET', 'POST' ] # HTTP methods applicable to this config match_type = 'prefix' # matches any path under '/'
-            handler = 'proxy' # dont' use the Trickster cache by default
+            handler = 'proxy' # proxy only, no caching (this is the default)

                 # When a user requests a path matching this route, Trickster will
                 # inject these headers into the request before contacting the Origin
                 [origins.default.paths.root.request_headers]
-                'Cache-Control' = 'No-Cache' # Due to hyphens, quote the key name
+                'Cache-Control' = 'No-Transform' # Due to hyphens, quote the key name

                 # inject these headers into the response from the Origin
                 # before replying to the client
                 [origins.default.paths.root.response_headers]
-                'Expires' = 'No-Cache'
+                'Expires' = '-1'

             [origins.default.paths.images]
             path = '/images/'